 During the fall, spring, and summer semesters, The Plaza is open Monday through Friday, 7:00 a.m. - 2:00 p.m.
 Daily offerings include continental breakfast items from 7:00 a.m.–11:00 a.m. and daily lunch specials, salads, and soups served from 11:00 a.m.–2:00 p.m.
 Menu items are reasonably priced and dine-in drink refills are free.
 The Plaza is located on the west end of campus and offers ample parking and a casual atmosphere.
 The Plaza can also be reserved for special events outside of normal operating hours.
 For special arrangements, call (501) 977-2081.

 Reasonable accommodations for persons with documented disabilities will be made, pursuant to federal and state law.
 Any student with a disability who needs accommodation (e.g. seating, extended time, or alternative testing arrangements) should request the accommodation at the beginning of the semester or term.
 The Counseling and Disability staff will make the determination regarding appropriate accommodations.
 It is the responsibility of the student to provide the necessary documentation to the Counseling and Disability staff.
 It is UACCM’s policy that when UACCM sponsors events and locations outside of the UACCM campus, the locations to be used will be accessible to and usable by persons with disabilities.

-A UACCM e-mail account is available to all students.
-Accounts for first-time entering students will be set up by the first day of classes.
+A UACCM e-mail account is available to all currently enrolled students.
+Accounts for first-time entering or returning students will be set up by the first day of classes.
 Your account will remain active between semesters as long as you are pre-registered for a following semester.
 Accounts for students who are no longer enrolled or pre-registered will be deleted soon after the beginning of the Fall and Spring Semesters.
 All important Campus information is distributed to students through their UACCM e-mail.
 You must have a signed Computer Account Form on file with Computer Services agreeing to the UACCM Computer Usage Policy.
 Returning students do not have to complete a form each subsequent semester at UACCM.

 The following Information will help you determine your username and password for logging onto computers on campus as well as your e-mail account: